stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 # Setting Up RVM for Ruby Development #

-Mac OS X includes a copy of Ruby, but it is outdated.
+MacOS includes a copy of Ruby, but it is outdated.
 To maintain current and clean Ruby environments, use the [RVM](https://rvm.io/) system.

 RVM relies on Git, so you must have a working installation of Git before